Learn About the Process and Procedure Involved in a NJ Guardianship From A – Z

 Necessity of Professional Affidavits as to Incapacity

-New Jersey court rules require that a complaint for guardianship be accompanied by the affidavits of two reputable physicians or one physician and one licensed practicing psychologist, each of whom set forth detailed information about the person, the details of their examination of the individual and their professional medical conclusion as to competency.
+New Jersey court rules also require that a complaint for guardianship be accompanied by the affidavits of two reputable physicians or one physician and one licensed practicing psychologist, each of whom set forth detailed information about the person, the details of their examination of the individual and their professional medical conclusion as to competency.

 THE GUARDIANSHIP HEARING BEFORE THE SUPERIOR COURT